AnyChart/docs.anychart.com/General_settings/Elements_Stroke.md

  }
 ```

-Dash settings are set by the string with figures separated by spaces.
- This string will be used as dash pattern.
-That means, if  string value is
- `5`, the resulting patternt will be `5 5 5 5 5 ...`, and if string value is
- `5 5 10`, that will result with `5 5 10 5 5 10 5 5 10 ...`.
+Dash settings are set by a string with numbers separated by spaces.
+This string is used as the dash pattern.
+For example, if string value is `5` – the resulting pattern will be `5 5 5 5 5 ...`, and if string value is  `5 5 10`, that will result with `5 5 10 5 5 10 5 5 10 ...`.

-Every odd-numbered figure is a dash length, and every even-numbered figure is a
+Every number in an odd position is a dash length, and every number in an even position is a space length.
- space length.

-E.g.,

 {sample}GS\_E\_stroke_dashed{sample}